Successful Cooperation: inray OPC Router in Use at AURIA

 OPC Router for coupling of SAP and PLC / OPC

 AURIA and inray look back on twelve years of thriving technological partnership with each other, during which inray developed a highly lean – redundantly protected – automation solution according to customer-specifications.
 Today, the customized solution controls and documents all production processes in direct communication with PLC, label printers and SAP.
+This multifaceted connection is only made possible by SAP’s standardized interfaces.
 At the lowest level, all SPS controls for each single station, such as the hydraulic deep-drawing presses, transport systems or water jet cutting systems, are connected with one KEPServerEX by Kepware.
 At the chief control level, the SAP-based ERP-System provides information on raw material and formulas used, as well as on deep drawing tools and production programs.
 It also informs about how the planned products and the processes for storage and release are going to be triggered, and determines the perfect delivery times and sequences.
 Moreover, the OPC Router controls communication flows by providing a programmable data hub, which comes with a visual interface.
 This is where the SPS signals are configured that are sent to SAP, or to other peripheral devices.
 And from here SAP data flows to PLC and to label printers, which are located in various places.

 IT administrator Michael Kalbe states, “The visual interface allows easy OPC configuration without extended programming knowledge.
 Commonplace alterations can be carried out independently, without further assistance.”
 If necessary, small program routines can be easily implemented; or templates for various processes can be copied or adjusted.
 Data transfer occurs via Remote Function Call (RFC) with handshake functionality, which substantially improves overall system reliability and security.
 Status updates occur every 10 seconds.

 To reduce network data volume, only compressed data is sent, which decompresses once it arrives at its designated location.